-- 106. The office of the Deputy Governor shall fall vacant in any of the following cases- - (a) relief from office in accordance with the provisions of Article 104 (2) herein; - (b) acceptance of his or her written resignation by the Governor of the State; - (c) mental infirmity or physical incapacity based on an official report of the medical board approved by a two-thirds majority of all members of the Assembly; and - (d) death.
+- 106. The office of the Deputy Governor of Central Equatoria State shall fall vacant in any of the following cases- - (a) relief from office in accordance with the provisions of Article 104 (2) herein; - (b) acceptance of his or her written resignation by the Governor of the State; - (c) mental infirmity or physical incapacity based on an official report of the medical board approved by a two-thirds majority of all members of the Assembly; and

+(d) death.